kindageek/Cprogramming/my_tar/README.md

 - update.c - file to handle -u option
 - extract.c - file to handle -x option
 - print.c - file to handle -t option

+## My contribution
+The project was initially divided into two parts: create and extract.
+I am responsible for the commands -c, -u, -r, -t and overall logic and design of the project.
+The -x command and important parts of the tar header manipulations were done by my teammate Gassyr.

 ## Conclusion